Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 5. Abandoning Squid: Too Slow, Too Heavy

 i.
-Rsync Diff of Changes
+Run an Rsync Diff of Changes

 6. Install MITMProxy in a FreeBSD Jail